-Fireball is comprised of four large supports that hold up a hub at the top.
+The ride itself is comprised of four large supports that hold up a hub at the top.
 The supports are attached to two trailers that contain water tanks to act as a ballast for the ride.
-From the hub hangs a large boom with a claw looking wheel at the bottom.
+From the hub hangs a large swing arm with a claw looking wheel at the bottom.
 The claw has six arms with gondolas attached to the ends of each arm, each one containing four seats for a total of 24 passengers.
 Riders are secured with a bulky, over the shoulder harness.

-After everyone is secured, the loading platform lowers and the boom holding the claw begins to swing, much like on a swinging ship ride.
+After everyone is secured, the loading platform lowers and the ride begins to swing; it’s much like a swinging ship ride at this point.
 The claw then begins to rotate as the arm swings.
-The claw can rotate at a maximum of 15 RPM.
-The boom will continue to swing until it hits a peak of 120 degrees, basically half upsidedown.
+The claw is billed to rotate at a maximum of 15 RPM.
+The boom will continue to swing until it hits a peak of 120 degrees, basically half upside down.
 The maximum height of the swing is 65ft (20m.)
 At the bottom of the swing, riders are subjected to some pretty substantial G-forces.
 If you happen to be on the side of the claw that is rotating with the motion at the time of the swing, the G-force will feel even higher!

-This ride is named Fireball in the United States only, in other locations it is widely known as Afterburner.
-Why?
-I have no idea.
-KMG also has a one trailer version of the Fireball called Freak Out which has four sets of seats as opposed to six.
+KMG offers a one trailer version of the Fireball called Freak Out which has four sets of seats as opposed to six.
 Freak Out also has a front to back swing configuration as opposed to Fireball’s side to side configuration.
 This allows the the ride to swing over the midway.
 KMG also offers a massive, 130ft (40m) model called XXL.
 It holds 20 riders, racks onto three trailers, and can swing up to an incredible 151ft (47m.)